Efficient Unlearning with Privacy Guarantees: Experimental results

-For DP, we applied the Laplace mechanism~\cite{dwork2006calibrating} for numerical attributes and the exponential mechanism~\cite{mcsherry2007mechanism} for categorical attributes, with $\epsilon \in \{0.5, 2.5, 5, 25, 50, 100\}$.
+For DP with tabular data sets, we used the Laplace mechanism~\cite{dwork2006calibrating} for numerical attributes and the exponential mechanism~\cite{mcsherry2007mechanism} for categorical attributes.
 For DP on the Adult data set, which contains several non-ordinal categorical attributes, we leveraged the unsupervised training capabilities of TabNet~\cite{arik2021tabnet} to generate embeddings for these attributes, which allowed us to encode each non-ordinal categorical attribute into a $10$-dimensional embedding vector.
 Then, we used the cosine similarity between the embeddings of attributes as a utility function for the exponential mechanism.

-For the CIFAR-10 data set, we enforced DP via the DP-Pix methodology described in~\cite{fan2019differential}.
+For the CIFAR10 image data set, we enforced DP via the DP-Pix methodology described in~\cite{fan2019differential}.
 DP-Pix first pixelizes the image by averaging pixel values in blocks of size $b \times b$ to reduce sensitivity and then adds noise to the pixels using the Laplace mechanism based on the global sensitivity $255m/b^2$.
 The parameter $m$ defines the number of different pixels between neighboring images.
-We used $m=16$, as suggested by the DP-Pix author, and $b=4$, which is consistent with image resolution~\cite{fan2019differential}.
-We did not enforce $k$-anonymity on CIFAR-10 images because aggregating or generalizing images to make them indistinguishable (as required by $k$-anonymity) produces meaningless images for any safe (large) enough $k$, and very few works employing $k$-anonymity in images use $k=2$ \cite{Cao2022, Nakamura2021, Mygdalis2021}.
+We used $m=16$, as suggested by the DP-Pix author, and $b=4$, which is appropriate for this image resolution~\cite{fan2019differential}.

+For the main experiments, we used $k=30$ with probabilistic $k$-anonymity (corresponding to a maximum re-identification probability of $1/k \approx 0.033$, well below the threshold of $0.09$ recommended by both the European Medicines Agency and Health Canada for clinical data~\cite{ema2025,healthcanada2019}); to study the sensitivity to the privacy parameter, we also swept $k \in \{3, 5, 10, 20, 30, 50, 80, 100, 200, 300, 500, 1000\}$.
+For DP, we used $\epsilon=1$, which is considered a robust value \cite{dwork2011firm}; to study the sensitivity to the privacy parameter, we also swept $\epsilon \in \{0.25, 0.5, 1, 2, 5, 10, 20, 50, 100, 150, 200, 300\}$.
+For all data sets, we enforced DP in its pure form, without any $\delta$-based relaxation, {\em i.e.}, $\delta=0$.
+Section~\ref{sec:sensitivity} provides further empirical analysis for the impact of \(k\) and \(\epsilon\).